 In most instances, spending crypto is taxed in Australia - so you'll pay Capital Gains Tax on any profit you've made from your crypto rising in price.
 However, there is one exception to this - the personal use asset rule.
 Find out about how the personal use asset rule works with crypto.

-A cryptocurrency may be considered a personal use asset in the following situations:
+From the ATO guidance, we know that cryptocurrency may be as a personal use asset in the following situations:

-- You regularly purchase $20 worth of Bitcoin every month to pay for an online newsletter subscription service.
+- Example: You purchase $20 worth of Bitcoin monthly to pay for an online newsletter subscription service.
 During each of the same months, you use that Bitcoin to pay for your subscription.
-The Bitcoin is always being held for a short period, with the sole purpose of paying for a service for your own consumption, therefore the disposed Bitcoin would be considered to be a personal use asset.
+Your Bitcoin is always being held for a short period, with the sole purpose of paying for a service for your own consumption, therefore the disposed Bitcoin would be considered to be a personal use asset.

-- When you have to exchange crypto to Australian dollars or some other cryptocurrency to purchase the items for personal consumption.
+- When you have to exchange crypto for Australian dollars or some other cryptocurrency to purchase the items for personal consumption.

 - If you have to use a payment gateway or other payment intermediary to acquire the items on your behalf (as opposed to using crypto directly).